indygreg/python-build-standalone/docs/running.rst

 GPL dependency.
 This requires patches on CPython < 3.10.
 Distribution releases before 2023 may link against readline and are therefore subject to the GPL.

-Python 3.10 and newer distributions do not link against GDBM.
-Older Python versions may link against GDBM and be subject to the GPL.
+We globally disable the ``_gdbm`` extension module to avoid linking against GDBM and introducing a GPL dependency.
+Distribution releases before 2023 may link against GDBM and be subject to the GPL.

 **It is important to understand the licensing requirements when integrating the output of this project into derived works.** To help with this, the